 Unfortunately, some alarm clocks can’t be unplugged or the plug is so far out of reach it’s not worth crawling under the bed or trying to throw your back out moving it.

-That’s what happened to me where I’m staying right now.
-This alarm clock was off but it has a really dumb activation button where if you just press the top once it sets it and it doesn’t make a noise so you can’t really tell unless you look at the bottom of the screen.
-That must have happened last night because this morning, it went off at 6am.
-I was up working but my and kids were still sleeping so they had a rude (and loud!) awakening.
+That’s what happened to me earlier today.
+The alarm clock was off but it has a really dumb activation button where if you just press the top once it sets it and it doesn’t make a noise so you can’t really tell unless you look at the bottom of the screen.
+That must have happened sometime yesterday because this morning, it went off at 6am.
+I was lucky the last person set it for 6am and not 3:45am, as has happened to me before.

 If you can’t unplug the clock, then at least check it every night as you (or the housekeeper) might have accidentally set it.